 You are in [Events] [1643-51 Civil War]

 The event which dominated England in the 17th century was the Civil War of 1642-51.
 Much of the country was affected in one way or another, although there were surprisingly few weeks of actual fighting.
-As a result of its geographical location, midway between London and the southwest Hungerford often became an unwilling centre for military activity and troops (see - "Civil War - Caught in the No-Man's Land" by Norman Hidden).
+As a result of its geographical location, midway between London and the southwest Hungerford often became an unwilling centre for military activity and troops (see also Norman Hidden's excellent account: "Civil War - Caught in the No-Man's Land").

 At its peak there were 210,000 men bearing arms, one in five of the adult male population at the time.
 One in 20 men would die.